 Get The Meeting

 Once you narrow down your list of manufacturers, you will want to try to set up a meeting with the manager of the appropriate division.
-If you can’t find the right person by looking at the company’s Website or find their name in Reference USA business database, a popular strategy is to call the operator just to get the name of the person as well as the name of the operator and the decision-maker’s admin.
+If you can’t find the right person by looking at the company’s Website or find their name in Data Axle business database (Formerly called Reference USA), a popular strategy is to call the operator just to get the name of the person as well as the name of the operator and the decision-maker’s admin.

 If a non-decision maker, such as a person’s admin, asks you to just send them your information and they will present it to their boss on your behalf, don’t do it.
 Make it clear you will need to present your idea in person.